Born in Dorchester: all wrong. Should have been born at home in Bridport. Had to be in hospital instead.

 Spend nine years as a University Lecturer teaching creative writing working my way up to Award tutor and Senior Lecturer in Creative Writing.
 Hardly recognise myself as this person with a career.
 Not enough time for writing, and research on my historical novel stalls because I need to spend any free time I have writing or I get very grumpy.

 In 2009, I resign my post to look after my husband, who has been diagnosed with mesothelioma: the cancer caused by asbestos.

 Continue to write short stories when I can and even begin another novel but have to start all over again after my husband dies.
 Nearly die myself.

 While recovering write ‘Slaughterhouse Field’ published in New Welsh Review.

 Start again in Dorset but can’t settle.
 Write a number of short stories, some of them about being angry, some of them about grieving, some of them about ghosts.
 These are variously published in anthologies and magazines.
 Enough for a second collection (but not until I have published my first novel).

-Decide to step away from the immediate experience of my own grief and give it to someone else by writing The Chicken Soup Murder.
-It’s a kind of tribute to my late husband as he once nearly killed me, by accident, in the manner described in the novel.
+Decide to step away from the immediate experience of my own grief and give it to someone else by writing a novel, The Chicken Soup Murder.
+It’s a kind of tribute to my late husband as he once nearly killed me, by accident, in one of the ways described.
 I promised him I’d write about it some day and now I have, but the story is entirely about other, fictional, people and what happens when you can’t let go, particularly when letting go would mean accepting the greatest of all injustices: the deliberate taking of an innocent life.
 Complete the novel and move from Wales to Dorset.
 Start again in Bridport.

 Meet a wonderful Dutchman and learn to speak Dutch all over again.
 Fall in love with windmills and the province of Zeeland.
 Get measured for a bicycle (‛Did you know, madam, that you are short of leg?’)